aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/mastering-exchange-calendar-management-aspose-email-java/_index.md

 - **Folder URI not found:** Use `client.listSubFolders()` to discover the correct calendar URI before creating or updating items.
 - **Time‑zone mismatches:** Always set the time zone on the `Appointment` object to avoid daylight‑saving surprises.

+## Aspose Email Java Tutorial Overview
+This tutorial is part of the broader **Aspose Email Java tutorial** series that covers message handling, contact management, and MIME processing.
+If you’re looking to master the full suite, check the other guides for sending emails, parsing EML files, and working with IMAP/POP3.

 ## Frequently Asked Questions

 **Q: Do I need a license for development?**